OSGeo/gdal/doc/source/development/rfc/rfc90_read_compressed_data.rst

   or "image/jxl", in its CreateCopy() implementation, and expose the LOSSLESS_COPY creation option

+- implement ReadCompressedData() in the WEBP driver.

+- use ReadCompressedData() in the WEBP driver (with pszFormat equal to "image/webp") in its CreateCopy() implementation, and expose the LOSSLESS_COPY creation option

 Given the above, the following scenarios are for example covered:

 - gdal_translate -srcwin of a tile of a JPEG (resp.
-JPEGXL)-compressed tiled GeoTIFF to JPEG (resp.
-JPEGXL).
+JPEGXL, WEBP)-compressed tiled GeoTIFF to JPEG (resp.
+JPEGXL, WEBP).
-  (involves the GTiff and VRT drivers as producers, the JPEG/JPEGXL drivers as consumers)
+  (involves the GTiff and VRT drivers as producers, the JPEG/JPEGXL/WEBP drivers as consumers)

 - gdal_translate of a JPEGXL file with JPEG reconstruction box to JPEG